IS IT POSSIBLE TO CONSTRUCT A WELL-BUILT, ENERGY EFFICIENT HOME IN MINNESOTA? THE ANSWER IS A RESOUNDING YES!

 We constructed a high performance cabin in the Root River Valley of Southeastern MN.
 The cabin was constructed using a revolutionary building material called SIPS, structural insulated panels (SIPS).
 It is not only cozy & comfortable, but it is energy efficient!
 SIPs also pass NEW 2017 building codes which require better insulation and tighter homes.

 SIPs consist of EPS (extruded polystyrene) sandwiched between two pieces of oriented strand board.
 SIPs are pre- manufactured and can be fabricated to fit nearly any building design.
 The result is a building system that is extremely strong, energy efficient and cost effective.
+We have more information in our High Performance Homes Article.

 HOW WERE THEY USED IN THIS CABIN?